percman/JenkinsTest/Week_2/JDBCBank/README.md

 9. single and factory
 10. tables must be in 3nf
 11. must include startup sql script
+12. use prepared statements for delete in jdbc

 due Monday, April 30, 9:00am

--- use prepared statements for delete in jdbc
+-- 3 minutes for presentation